-When all available places have been allocated, waiting lists will be operated by schools on behalf of the local authority.
+When all available places have been allocated, a waiting list will be operated by the school.
 Any places that become available will be allocated according to the criteria of the admission policy with no account being taken of the length of time on the waiting list or any priority order expressed as part of the main admission round.
 Fair Access admissions and school closure arrangements will take priority over the waiting list.

-The waiting list will be reviewed and revised –
+The waiting list will be reviewed and revised:

 · Each time a child is added to, or removed from, the waiting list;

-- When a child's changed circumstances affect their priority;
+· When a child's changed circumstances affect their priority;

-- Periodically, when parents with a child on the waiting list will be contacted and asked if they wish to remain on the list for the following school year.
+· Periodically, when parents with a child on the waiting list will be contacted and asked if they wish to remain on the list for the following school year.

 At the time of receiving an offer of a school place parents will be advised of the process for adding their child's name to a school's waiting list.
 Parents may keep their child's name on the waiting list of as many schools as they wish and for as long as they wish.

-This policy takes account of all relevant legislation including the legislation on sex discrimination, race relations, and disability, together with all relevant regulations and the School Admissions Code (DfE 2011).
+This policy takes account of all relevant legislation including the legislation on sex discrimination, race relations, and disability, together with all relevant regulations and the School Admissions Code (DfE 2014).

 How to apply

-If you want to apply for a school place at Bridgemary School you can do so my applying on-line via County Admissions: https://www.gov.uk/schools-admissions/applying or by contacting Student Services on 01329 514084 for an application form.
+If you want to apply for a school place at Bridgemary School you can do so by applying on-line via County Admissions: https://www.gov.uk/schools-admissions/applying or by contacting Student Services on 01329 514084 for an application form.